Contexter/FountainAI-Eco-System/README.md

 - **Semantic Operation IDs:**
   Endpoints must have descriptive, camelCase operationIds (e.g., `createCharacter`, `listScripts`, `updateAction`).
 - **Summaries & Descriptions:**
-  Each endpoint must include a summary and a description that are concise (description ≤300 characters) yet clear about the endpoint’s behavior.
+  Each endpoint must include a brief summary and a description that is concise (description ≤300 characters) yet clear about the endpoint’s behavior.

 ---